 The U.S. and the international community have recognized Guaidó as the country’s legitimate president.

-NPR reported this is not the first time that the U.S. has indicted a foreign person for drug trafficking.
+NPR reported this is not the first time the U.S. has indicted a foreign person for drug trafficking.
 The indictments could prevent Maduro and his allies from traveling outside of Venezuela.